-The Deluxe and Premier editions of TurboTax line up your personal information to more than 350 tax deductions to see if you’re eligible, and can also examine your bank account to identify potentially tax-deductible expenditures you may have missed.
+The Deluxe and Premier editions of TurboTax line up your personal information to more than 350 tax deductions to see whether you’re eligible and can also examine your bank account to identify potentially tax-deductible expenditures you may have missed.

 TurboTax Self-Employed offers the same features as Premier, plus home office deduction support and extra deduction help for freelancers and independent contractors.

-For an additional cost, you can opt to file with TurboTax Live, in which a CPA will review your return before you file to make sure you haven’t missed any possible credits or deductions.
-They’ll also provide you with unlimited live tax advice to help make the whole filing process easier.
+For an additional cost, you can opt to file with TurboTax Live.
+A licensed pro will review your return before you file to make sure you haven’t missed any possible credits or deductions.
+They’ll also provide you with unlimited live tax advice to make the whole filing process a snap.

 2. H&R Block

 Pricing: Free to $109.99 for federal; free to $36.99 for state; personalized prices starting at $69 for tax pro review.